 - Tap Accessibility.

 - Under the Hearing header, tap Sound Recognition.

 - On the Sound Recognition screen, toggle the switch to green (ON).
 You’ll need to wait a moment and Sound Recognition downloads the required files to recognize sounds on your iPhone.

-- Once the sound files download, tap the Sounds button.
+- Once the sound files are downloaded, tap the Sounds button.

-- One the Sounds screen, toggle the switch to green (ON) next to the types of sounds you want your iPhone to listen for.
+- On that sound’s screen, toggle the switch to green (ON) next to the types of sounds you want your iPhone to listen for.

 Once you’ve done the above, your iPhone will continually listen for the types of sounds you’ve selected and you’ll get a notification when your iPhone detects those sounds.